What Is The Opportunity Cost Of Climate Policy

 Bjørn Lomborg is the founder of internationally recognised, independent think tank – Copenhagen Consensus (yes I agree, a soggy name indeed).

 The Copenhagen Consensus tackles a varied quiver of issues.
-The purpose of the think tank is to prioritise solutions to the whatever issue at hand.
-They boast on their website a sort of three point mission statement.
+The purpose of the think tank is to prioritise solutions for whatever issue at hand.
+They boast on their website a sort of three-point mission statement.

 - Providing facts on how to do the most good for the world

 - Cutting out special interest groups and lobbyists

 - Stimulating debate on solving the biggest problems

 They have an interesting process which yields uncommonly actionable results.
 Which is good.

 When the Copenhagen Consensus tackles an issue it is presented by an expert in the field to a panel of economists who evaluate and rank the proposed solutions suggested by our expert in passing.
 An emphasis is placed on those solutions actionable through rational economic analysis according to the arbitrary constraints set by the think tank.